Tanto: Everything You Need To Know About This Small Katana

 The modern Tanto is shorter at less than 30 centimetres.
 On the other hand, the wakizashi's blade is typically between 30 and 60 centimetres long, making it a relatively short sword.

 like the Katana, the wakizashi has a tsuba for hand protection.
-Tanto daggers with Hamidashi mounting have tiny guards, but they are useless for defence.
+Tanto daggers with Hamidashi mounting have tiny guards, but they are basically useless for defense.

 The Katana and wakizashi of the Daisho pair were always on the samurai's person.
 Still, the Tanto was always at the ready, even while armoured.
 While only the samurai class could carry the Daisho, commuters were not required to leave their short swords and daggers at the door.